NATO chief says 'spearhead' plan doesn't breach treaty with Russia

 But Stoltenberg said on Monday there had been no change in the fundamental position that NATO had to be, first and foremost, a strong military alliance.

-"We need to keep NATO strong, we need to help keep our neighbourhood stable in cooperation with our partners and we need a rock-solid bond between the United States and Europe.
+"We need to keep NATO strong, we need to help keep our neighborhood stable in cooperation with our partners and we need a rock-solid bond between the United States and Europe.

 "That creates the best foundation for a more constructive, more cooperative relationship with Russia," Stoltenberg said.